 12. Niagara Falls Helicopter Tour From the USA Side

-There is a combo tour that includes visiting the Cave of the Winds, experiencing the Maid of the Mist, having lunch and taking a private helicopter ride.
-In the following lines, we will talk about the amazing helicopter tour from the American side.
+There is a combo tour that includes visiting the Cave of the Winds, experiencing the Maid of the Mist, having lunch, and taking a private helicopter ride.
+In the following lines, we will discuss the amazing helicopter tour from the American side.
 This scenic flight is one of the most entertaining things to do in Niagara Falls, New York.

 Additionally, you will fly over Goat Island, Three Sisters Island and the Rainbow Bridge.
-If it is a sunny day, you will most likely see a magnificent view of rainbows in the misty spray that comes out of the falls.
-Do not forget to capture as many photos as you can during this exciting ride.
+On a sunny day, you will most likely see a magnificent view of rainbows in the misty spray from the falls.
+Do not forget to capture as many photos as possible during this exciting ride.

 13. Prospect Point

-Prospect Point is also part of Niagara Falls State Park where you can find the entry point of the Maid of the Mist.
-With many viewing platforms in Niagara Falls State Park, it is the best spot where you can observe all three Niagara Falls with unobstructed mesmerising views.
+Prospect Point is also part of Niagara Falls State Park, where you can find the entry point for the Maid of the Mist.
+With many viewing platforms in Niagara Falls State Park, it is the best spot to observe all three Niagara Falls with unobstructed mesmerising views.
 Taking in the sights of Niagara Falls and Niagara Rapids from Prospect Point is one of the top things to do in Niagara Falls, New York.

 Stroll the tree-lined path and the stairs lined with moss-covered rocks up to the falls.
 Enjoy watching Niagara Rapids rushing to the brink of American Falls and cascading 50 feet down on the cliffs.
-Meanwhile, experience the pleasantly sound of the rushing water and the clouds of mist it makes in the air.
-Also, feel the fury and power of the falls and the sprinkle that comes off the mist.
+Meanwhile, experience the pleasant sound of the rushing water and the clouds of mist it makes in the air.
+Also, feel the fury and power of the falls and the sprinkle from the fog.

 From Prospect Point, you can see the Rainbow Bridge that connects America and Canada.
 You can also see downtown Niagara Falls and Niagara Falls State Park from the observation deck of Prospect Point.
 It is always crowded in Prospect Point viewing areas.
 So you can rest on one of the benches there until you can find a free place to take in the heavenly sights of Niagara Falls.

 Prospect Point is also a hub for several tourist attractions.
-You will find the Visitors Centre that has the Adventure Theatre there.
-Additionally, you can find Niagara Falls Observation Tower or Prospect Point Observation Tower because it is the Prospect Point viewing area.
+You will find the Visitors Centre, which has the Adventure Theatre.
+Additionally, you can see Niagara Falls Observation Tower or Prospect Point Observation Tower because it is the Prospect Point viewing area.

 14. Niagara Falls Observation Tower (Prospect Point Observation Tower)